- 1 Is it better to shoot RAW or JPEG?

 When converting from raw to jpg you lose options for further image manipulation.
 This is not quite the same as image quality.
-You could however, reprocess the original raw file to make a different color interpretation.
-It is often practical to make a limited resolution jpg of acceptable quality for distribution.
+You can make a black & white jpg from a raw file, it will have full resolution but there is no way to make the jpg color again.

 Can you shoot in RAW and JPEG?

 Shooting raw + JPEG can give you both the flexibility of the raw color version and the black and white JPEG version.
 If you choose to do this, you will need to make a decision on how Lightroom is to handle these two copies of your photos.
 You have two choices: to treat the JPEG and raw files as separate photos or not.

 Should you always shoot in RAW?

 You should always shoot raw if you ‘re taking photos in a situation where it is difficult to control highlight exposure.
 In a raw file, you can often restore detail to highlights that have overexposed to complete white and salvage otherwise unusable shots.

 A camera RAW image is an unprocessed photograph captured with a digital camera.
 Instead of applying lossy JPEG compression, which reduces the image quality, RAW mode saves files in a losslessly compressed format.
 Because Camera RAW files are uncompressed, they take up more space than typical JPEG images.

 RAW provides far more image information, allowing you to capture more detail and greater dynamic range from your camera sensor.
 More flexibility for editing: When you transfer images from your camera’s SD card to a hard drive for editing, you will appreciate the image quality you get from RAW data.